wprl/eslint-plugin-literate/README.md

 ```

 Then configure the rules you want to use under the rules section.
-The second option here (10) is the minimum percentage of non-blank lines in a files that must be comment.
+The second option here (10) is the minimum percentage of non-blank lines in a files that must be a comment.

 ```json
 {